ungermate/ungermate.github.io/adversarialImages.md

 <div align="justify">
    I wanted to try misleading the models multi-class and binary classification problems.
 The multiclass variety means there are more than 2 categories of things the model should put the given input into.
 Binary classification deals with exaclty 2 output classes.
-   To keep this short I won't describe all the training steps.
 </div>
 <br>

  **In short I had these models:**